208 Research Institute SMG

 Appears in: Literature of the Lightning Arms Corporation of Post-World War 2.

 Notes: The Model 5 was one of Gordon B Ingram’s first submachinegun designs (Ingram would later become famous for the invention of the M-10 and M-11 submachineguns).
-Though the Lightning Arms Corporation fully intended to mass-produce the Model 5, and in fact had what they though was a firm order from Nicaragua in 1946, ultimately only one prototype was produced.
+Though the Lightning Arms Corporation fully intended to mass-produce the Model 5, and in fact had what they thought was a firm order from Nicaragua in 1946, ultimately only one prototype was produced.

 Though somewhat superficially resembling the Thompson M-2 submachinegun from the outside, internally the M-5 is a quite different weapon; it is not nearly as complicated a weapon as the Thompson (nor would its real-life price been anywhere as expensive), built primarily from steel stampings and having an internal firing mechanism with only 3 moving parts.
 The furniture was of simple hardwood, and the weight of the M-5 was far less than that of the Thompson.
 The M-5 also employed a fairly efficient (and advanced, for its time) buffer system which reduced felt recoil despite the lack of any sort of muzzle device.
 (In fact, Lightning’s representatives in Nicaragua demonstrated the simplicity and low recoil of the M-5 by having the daughter of a high-ranking political figure fire the weapon on full automatic, which she did quite well!)
 Perhaps one of the smallest submachineguns of its time, the M-5 was a mere 25 inches long, yet had a 10-inch barrel, with the barrel being covered by a ventilated barrel shroud.
 Feed was from Reising-type magazines, though Lightning advertised (but never made) a 25-round magazine.
 The prototype had no provision for semiautomatic fire, though production examples were to have selective-fire capability.